-Chaplain candidates shall successfully complete the following process prior to appointment as a chaplain:
+Candidates shall successfully complete the following process prior to appointment as a Police Chaplain:

-- (a) Submit the appropriate written application. - (b) Include a recommendation from employers or volunteer programs. - (c) Interview with the Chief of Police and the chaplain coordinator. - (d) Successfully complete an appropriate-level background investigation. - (e) Complete an appropriate probationary period as designated by the Chief of Police.
+- (a) Submit the appropriate written application. - (b) Include a recommendation from employers or volunteer programs. - (c) Interview with the Chief of Police and the Volunteer Program Manager. - (d) Successfully complete an appropriate-level background investigation. - (e) Complete an appropriate probationary period as designated by the Chief of Police.

-Chaplains are volunteers and serve at the discretion of the Chief of Police.
-Chaplains shall have no property interest in continued appointment.
+Police Chaplains are volunteers and serve at the discretion of the Chief of Police.
+They shall have no property interest in continued appointment.
 However, if a chaplain is removed for alleged misconduct, the chaplain will be afforded an opportunity solely to clear his/her name through a liberty interest hearing, which shall be limited to a single appearance before the Chief of Police or the authorized designee.